MaarBay/Expense-tracker-App/README.md

-# Java Script Expense Tracker App
+# JavaScript Expense Tracker App

 #### This app is a part of Odin project’s curriculum and servers as an example project for my personal web development portfolio.